 Sweet Summer Simplicity.
-I think that sums up this recipe to a “T”.
-Summer time is a great time to enjoy life.
+I think that sums up this recipe to a “T.” Summertime is a great time to enjoy life.
 Take it slow, simple, and savor the little things.
-The garden is growing and fresh fruits and veggies are all around.
+The garden is growing, and fresh fruits and veggies are all around.
 I know the farmers market finally kicked off here this week.

 The adjusting to life in Iowa has been harder on me than I imagined.
 I miss my beach, my garden, my sunshine.
-While the sun seems to be making for frequent appearances, my garden is just in it’s infant stages.
+While the sun seems to be making more frequent appearances, my garden is just in its infant stages.
 I was hoping to have some tomatoes by now.
 But it will still be awhile.
 Until then, I will snag some of the red beauties at the grocery store.

 - 4 cups grape tomatoes

 - 3 garlic cloves, peeled

 - 3 tablespoons extra-virgin olive oil

 - In a medium bowl add the grape tomatoes and 3 garlic cloves.
 Drizzle with 3 tablespoons of olive oil and sprinkle with salt, pepper.

 - In a 9 by 13-inch glass baking dish, place the tomatoes and garlic cloves, make sure they are in just 1 layer.